How Much of a Settlement to Expect for a Herniated Disc?What to Know

 This can happen because of age, lifting a heavy object, or trauma such as a car accident.

 “It's usually not herniation itself that's problematic or that sends someone in to see a doctor.
 The problem is mainly when some part of the disc compresses nerves.
-That's when there's pain and loss of mobility, and those are both major issues that need to be addressed.”
-Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles
+That's when there's pain and loss of mobility, and those are both major issues that need to be addressed.” -Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles.

 If you have a pre-existing herniated disc or other spine condition, an accident may worsen it.
 You may experience new or aggravated symptoms and need medical treatment.
+Woman in pain touching her lowing back

 The symptoms of a herniated disc can vary depending on its location in the spine and whether it is pressing on a nerve.